DavidVazquez22/EVChargePlanner/README.md

 ## The algorithm, briefly

-- Finding the cheapest N-hour window in a day is solved with a **sliding window** approach (O(n)).
+- Finding the cheapest window in a day uses **minute-level precision** (not just hour blocks) — two vehicles can be scheduled back-to-back at, say, 17:23, without either being forced into an unrealistic full-hour slot.
-- Planning for *multiple* vehicles sharing a limited number of chargers uses a **greedy strategy**: vehicles are ordered by deadline urgency (soonest first), and each claims the cheapest available slot that doesn't collide with an already-assigned vehicle.
+- Planning for *multiple* vehicles sharing a limited, named set of chargers uses a **greedy strategy**: vehicles are ordered by deadline urgency (soonest first), and each claims the cheapest available slot — on a specific charger — that doesn't collide with an already-assigned vehicle or an existing confirmed reservation.
+- If the ideal duration doesn't fit, the algorithm falls back to the **longest available slot** before the deadline, reports the resulting battery percentage, and flags *why* it fell short (tight deadline vs. price data not extending far enough).
+- Confirmed plans are persisted as `ChargingSession` records, which become part of the "already reserved" state for every subsequent calculation.
-- Both are covered by unit tests that assert on specific, non-obvious outcomes (not just "it returns something").
+- All of the above is covered by unit tests that assert on specific, non-obvious outcomes (not just "it returns something").

 ## Getting started